 In the 2017/18 financial year, the DRDLR was expected to initiate and implement e-lodgement as the first phase of the Electronic Deeds.

-To fulfil its mandate to develop rural areas throughout South Africa, the DRDLR developed the CRDP to tackle issues such as underdevelopment, hunger, poverty, joblessness, lack of basic services and other social ills which have become synonymous with rural areas and redistributing 30% of the country’s agricultural land.
+These are vital instruments for integrated spatial planning.
+The RDPs are aimed at ensuring integration of rural development and land reform interventions within the wider CRDP.
+The CRDP was developed to tackle issues such as underdevelopment, hunger, poverty, joblessness, lack of basic services and other social ills which have become synonymous with rural areas and redistributing 30% of the country’s agricultural land.

 The CRDP addresses specific needs of the communities in rural areas such as running water, sanitation, housing and development support.